mnemnion/JLpeg.jl/Plans.md

 changes to the capture algorithm, just adding a conditional branch for `TaggedCloseCaptureInst` and a different dispatch for the full-capture optimization when pussing a `TaggedCloseCaptureInst` onto the capstack.

+...This only works if the captures aren't nested, which they are more-or-less by definition.
+There may be a few cases where this isn't true, but not enough to make it worth it.
+Bugger all.
+I suppose the original solution wasn't so bad...